-Wolf Liu-Maynes, Computer Support (744 GSB, 695-9543, wolf.liu@ales.ualberta.ca) is responsible for desktop support, new system set-up, connecting student computers to the department network, and general trouble-shooting for the Department and SIS lab.
-Wolf is the first contact for most desktop-related problems, including our two graduate computing labs.
+Ian Paine, Computer Support (744 GSB, 780-695-9543, .ian.paine@ales.ualberta.ca) is responsible for desktop support, new system set-up, connecting student computers to the department network, and general trouble-shooting for the Department and SIS lab.
+He also supports the Dean's Office.
+Ian is the first contact for most desktop-related problems, including our two graduate computing labs.